-Description The subject property comprises a ground floor flat within a four storey block.
-Accommodation Ground Floor: Entrance Hall, Kitchen, Living Room, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 60 or thereby.
-Neighbourhood and location The subjects are located to the west of Edinburgh where surrounding properties vary in terms of age, style and type.
+Description The subject property comprises a two storey mid terraced house.
+Accommodation Ground Floor: Hall, Kitchen open to Dining and Living area First Floor: 2 Bedroom and Bathroom Gross internal floor area (m2) 70 or thereby Neighbourhood and location The subjects are located within the East Lothian town of Haddington.
+Surrounding properties are broadly similar in terms of age, style and type.
 Local facilities and amenities can be found within fairly easy reach.
-Age Circa 1960.
-Weather Dry and clear.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of rendered masonry construction.
+Age circa 1955 Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There appears to be a mutual chimney stack which is of rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design and overlaid in tiles with a flat section